 Although never exclusively a women's school, during the first decades of the school's existence, the student body was overwhelmingly female in composition.
 They were also mostly of local provenance; graduates in 1911 included three students form Oakland, two from Berkeley, and one from Pasadena.
-The male graduates were from slightly further afield, including one from Monrovia and one from Pomona.
-In 1916, there were 18 male students and 114 female students.
-The number of male students dipped during World War I, when 35 students and instructors were serving either in the Army or the Navy.
-Programmer atio began to shift steadily after 1922, but it was not until after World War II that gender ratio became equal.
-Programmer and the students of the school of the scho
+The male graduates were from slightly further afield, including one from Monrovia and one from Pomona.81 In 1916, there were 18 male students and 114 female students.
+The number of male students dipped during World War I, when 35 students and instructors were serving either in the Army or the Navy.82 The gender ratio began to shift steadily after 1922, but it was not until after World War II that gender ratio became equal.83